government: presidential republic

 On 12 November 2015, speaking at a workshop organised by the European Union, the United Nations (UN) and the Malawi Human Rights Commission (MHRC) to solicit views on the death penalty, the Minister of Justice and Constitutional Affairs, Samuel Tembenu, assured the EU, UN and MHRC that government was working towards the abolition of the death penalty.

 In November 2016, Hands off Cain carried out a mission to Malawi in order to call for a vote in favor of the UNGA Resolution pro-moratorium, in the framework of a project supported by the Italian Minister for Foreign Affairs.
 The delegation headed by Antonio Stango (member of the Board of Hands Off Cain and President of the Italian League for Human Rights), and whose members include Eleonora Mongelli, Yuliya Vassilyeva and Raphaël Chenuil-Hazan (Vice President of the World Coalition against the Death Penalty) met in the capital of Malawi the Minister of Foreign Affairs and International Cooperation, Francis Lazalo Kasaila, and the Minister of Justice and Constitutional Affairs, Samuel Tembenu.
 The Foreign Minister announced that Malawi, which had abstained in previous votes, this year will vote in favor of the moratorium.
 As it was noticed in both meetings, Malawi, which since 1993 has observed a de facto moratorium on executions, may perform in the near future other significant steps towards abolition.
 However, to this end a gradually growing consensus among the population will be necessary.
 The Foreign Minister noted that it would be important to develop, with the help of organizations such as Hands Off Cain, information programs involving the civil society.
 The Minister for Foreign Affairs announced the vote in favor of the Resolution.
-United Nations

 On 5 May 2015, Malawi was reviewed under the Universal Periodic Review of the UN Human Rights Council.
 The recommendations to continue the moratorium on the death penalty were examined by Malawi and enjoyed its support, while those to abolish the death penalty and to ratify the Second Optional Protocol to the ICCPR were rejected.

 On 19 December 2016, Malawi, for the first time, voted in favor of the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.
 It previously, abstained.
 On 17 December 2018, it confirmed the vote in favour.